iascchen/microduino_mSerial_android/README.md

 ## Microduino Arduino Sketch

-You can find some module named as : microduiXXXXX
+You can find some module named as : microduiXXXXX  or mCookieXXXX

 Please use this SoftSerialSample in Arduino IDE for Microduino, change all wavebaud to 9600